tkuriyama/hsom/README.md

 **MP3**

 * FluidSynth can convert MIDI files to MP3 (via an intermediate encoding of WAV).
-See [this gist](https://gist.github.com/tkuriyama/ac11ceeb409ed228256a7a8f193ac0ad) for a sample bash script, to be run like `midi2mp3 filename.midi`.
+See [this gist](https://gist.github.com/tkuriyama/ac11ceeb409ed228256a7a8f193ac0ad) for a sample shell script, to be run like `midi2mp3 filename.midi`.

 <hr>